Why I'm Running

 I’m running to shake up business-as-usual politics in Annapolis.
 We must resist the politics of fear and rediscover the politics of possibility.
 Our district is brimming with residents of extraordinary talent and expertise.
 With your help, I will bring fresh energy and innovative ideas to tackle our biggest challenges, without taking a dime from for-profit corporations, their PACs, and their lobbyists.

 Vaughn Stewart grew up in a small Alabama town, and used loans and scholarships to attend the University of Pennsylvania and NYU Law School.
 But Maryland is home.
 He has found a community he loves—and one he’s invested in.
-Vaughn and his wife, Alex, live in Derwood, and are expecting a son in September.
+Vaughn, his wife Alex, and their newborn son Finn live in Derwood.